shin-iwa/proto/README.md

 # What
-I am making Nobel Posting site.
+I am making Novel Posting site.

 # Proto
 You can check this app on <a href="">AWS</a>!